-By now we all know what pre-Black Friday shopping looks like.
-Throngs of shoppers camped outside of retail stores, hoping to score one of the season's first doorbusters.
-Unfortunately, a majority of those shoppers are waiting in vain; landing a hot doorbuster requires more than just waiting in line.
-As professional deal hunters, we're here to show you how to increase your chances of getting that deal, and more importantly — how to decide if it's even worth the time and effort in the first place.
+For the uninitiated, navigating through stores on Black Friday can be a nightmare.
+But what if there's a Black Friday doorbuster you simply must have?
+Is navigating through throngs of frenzied shoppers your only alternative?
+As professional deal hunters, we're here to show you how to increase your chances of getting that super deal, and more importantly — how to decide if it's even worth the time and effort in the first place.

 To clarify: The term "doorbusters" is used a lot during the holidays, especially on Black Friday, and refers to ultra-cheap items that brick-and-mortar stores sell to lure shoppers into their stores.
-Quality-wise, these products aren't going to win any awards.
+This year we're noticing more name-brand doorbusters — Best Buy has two great TV deals that come to mind — but the majority will still be off-brand items, so quality-wise, these products aren't going to win any awards.
 But when it comes to pricing, these goods are as discounted as they come.
 And the good news is, not all doorbusters require setting up camp in the cold.
 But if you're inclined to do so, here's how to maximize your chances of scoring a doorbuster deal.

 Research the Doorbusters Beforehand

 If you're attempting to snag the cream-of-the-crop doorbuster deals, then you'll have to choose wisely; while there may be time to secure multiple items during your trip, your best opportunity to get any limited-stock deals will be in the first few moments of the store opening.
-Don't waste that time on something trivial if you really just wanted one of those amazing TV deals, for example.
+So make sure you know your store's Black Friday hours beforehand and know when the item you want will go on sale.
+Most, if not all, Black Friday sales will start on Thanksgiving day, while others will kick off at the start of the week.
 To help you distinguish which doorbusters are worth pursuing, check out our Black Friday ad analyses.

 Turn to Social Media for Deal Reveals

-While many stores will post some choice deals in their Black Friday ads, in order to drum up hype well before the event, there's a very good chance that some retailers will have some last minute deals to reveal the week of.
+While many stores will post some choice deals in their Black Friday ads, in order to drum up hype well before the event, many retailers will have some last minute deals to reveal the week of.
 This is especially true if a store feels that it's being outshone by its competitors.
 A good way to find such timely offers is through store social media channels like Facebook or Twitter.
-While consumers had to jump through some extra hoops this year before getting any sneak peeks, there's a good chance that the immediacy of social media will be ideal forums for last minute offers.
+This year we've even seen retailers turn to Vine.
+The immediacy of social media will make it an ideal forum for last minute offers.

 Be Prepared to Wait